Parijat-K/django-react-boilerplate-template/README.md

 # Django-React Boilerplate Template
-This is a boilerplate project that can be used as a template for any websites (portfolio, e-commerce etc.) with Django backend and React frontend.
+This is a boilerplate/template project that can be used to build any websites (portfolio, e-commerce etc.) with Django backend and React frontend.
 It follows the Hybrid Model, which means it can be deployed as a single unit into the same server.
 It is set up to use session-based authentication and includes an example of how to use them.
 It also provides safety from CSRF attacks.
+This template does not require you to spin up different servers for backend and frontend.
+The Django server itself acts as a container to run the React application.

 ## Installation
 Run following commands where you want to create the project